Destroy666x/MyBB-Style-Your-Nick/README.md

 **Changelog**:
 --------------

-**1.1** - small bugfixes, added disallowed colors setting, modified User Cleanup task to delete unused (lack of permissions) records from the `styleyournick` table, they're also removed on user's content deletion or profile clearance.
+**1.1** - small bugfixes (no default `background-repeat` and missing core edit error - thanks to rockenre for reports), added disallowed colors setting, modified User Cleanup task to delete unused (lack of permissions) records from the `styleyournick` table, they're also removed on user's content deletion or profile clearance.
 Upgrade **required** (more info below).
 **1.0** - initial release

 **Plans for the future**: